caoxiemeihao/vscode-fehelper/README.md

-# vscode-fe-helper README
+# vscode-fehelper README

-This is the README for your extension "vscode-fe-helper".
+This is the README for your extension "vscode-fehelper".
 After writing up a brief description, we recommend including the following sections.

 ## Features